 Mses.
 Snowe, Bush, and Whittemore, and Messrs.
-Culp and Wilson serve on our Nominating and Corporate Governance Committee, which met orseven occasions during 2016.
+Culp and Wilson serve on our Nominating and Corporate Governance Committee, which met on seven occasions during 2016.
 The Board of Directors has determined that all Nominating and Corporate Governance Committee members meet the independence criteria of the NASDAQ Global Select Market.
 The principal purpose and goal of this committee is to maintain and cultivate the effectiveness of Price Group's Board of Directors and oversee its governance policies.
 Among the Nominating and Corporate Governance Committee's responsibilities are Board and committee composition, director qualifications, orientation and education, and Board evaluations.
 Members identify, evaluate, and nominate Board candidates; review the compensation of independent directors; and oversee procedures regarding stockholder nominations and other communications to the Board.
 In addition, they are responsible for monitoring compliance with and recommending any changes to the Company's Corporate Governance Guidelines.
-A report on the Nominating and Corporate Governance Committee's activities begins on page 20 of this proxy statement.
+A report on the Nominating and Corporate Governance Guidelines.
+A report